galexrt/docs.galexrt.moe/docs/kubernetes/cluster-components-upgrade-order.md

 Other components of a Kubernetes cluster can mostly be updated in any order, as long as the documentation of the component doesn't state otherwise:

 * CNI (e.g., Calico, Cillium)
-* `etcd`
 * Operators

+!!! warning
-  * Be aware of potential changes in the operator causing unwanted "results".
+    Be aware of any changes to the operator configs and CustomResourceDefinitions causing unwanted "results".

+    E.g., new versions of CustomResourceDefinitions have new fields and / or change the behavior.